slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ---
 [//]: # (Slimcoin is a novel and experimental cryptocurrency created in 2014.)

 **Slimcoin** is a novel, energy-efficient cryptocurrency fairly launched in 2014.
-It is the first known coin that uses the [Proof of Burn](/proof-of-burn-eli5/) mechanism to generate blocks.
+It's the first known coin that uses the [Proof of Burn](/proof-of-burn-eli5/) mechanism to generate blocks.
 Additionally, it uses Proof of Work and Proof of Stake, making it the first and unique coin with three different block generation mechanisms.

 [//]: # (**Slimcoin** is a novel, energy-efficient cryptocurrency fairly launched in 2014.
 It is the first known coin that uses the Proof of Burn https://en.bitcoin.it/wiki/Proof_of_burn mechanism to generate blocks.
 Additionally, it uses Proof of Work and Proof of Stake, making it the first and unique coin with three different block generation mechanisms.)

-**Slimcoin** doen't have any hierarchic or centralized structure - so there is no *official development team* - anybody is welcome to contribute as much as he can.
+**Slimcoin** doen't have any hierarchic or centralized structure - so there is no *official development team* - anybody is welcome to contribute as much as he can and wish.

 [//]: # (All we want is to continue the exciting **Proof of Burn** experiment.
 In a few words, Proof of Burn is a mechanism where you get the right to find blocks if you burn coins. *Yes, you destroy your money* - and get a **long-term reward** winning the chance to get block rewards.)